US: Punitive China tariffs on hold

 Two days of talks ended in Washington DC on Friday with a framework agreement.

-Mr Mnuchin told Fox News on Sunday that China would buy more US goods "to substantially reduce the trade deficit".
+Mr Mnuchin told Fox News Sunday that China would buy more US goods "to substantially reduce the trade deficit".

 Concrete numbers had been agreed, he said, although he refused to disclose if this meant China was buying $200bn in return for the US threat to be lifted.
 US Commerce Secretary Wilbur Ross would travel to China soon, he said, to work on details, which would involve industries - not just the two governments.